 As we progress, everything will seem unfamiliar, but actually relate very directly to some very familiar things you have seen working with a computer having a GUI.

-Let's get started.
+We assume you have basic proficiency using some kind of computer such as a Mac or a Windoze box, and we will relate the things you do in Linux to those you do in your usual operating system.

 Log in to your UNIX account.
-If you are working in a Linux GUI, or a Mac, just open a terminal session; the terminal on a Mac is an application that is present in the Utilities folder in your /Applications folder.
+If you are working in a Linux GUI, or a Mac, just open a terminal session.
 The first thing you will see after any password challenge will resemble this or this

-'''

-[yourUserName}@hostName yourUserName}]$

-'''

-'''
+[yourUserName]@hostName yourUserName}]\$

-[yourUserName}@hostName ~]$
+[yourUserName}@hostName ~]\$

-'''